-Vegas Crest Casino is an online casino established in 2014 with games supplied by Betsoft, Rival Gaming, Saucify, and Vista Gaming.
+Vegas Crest Casino is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
 It is operated by Vista Gaming and is registered under the jurisdiction of Curaçao.
-Last updated: March 7, 2016.
+Last updated: March 27, 2019.

 Vegas Crest Casino was founded in early 2014 by an experienced operator, PalauGames, that runs a bingo network that has been in business since 1996.
-This bingo network includes sites such as CyberBingo, BingoSky, and BingoFest, among others.
-The casino offers games from Rival Gaming, Betsoft and Saucify.
+This bingo network includes sites such as CyberBingo, BingoSpirit (formerly know as BingoSky), and BingoFest, among others.
+The casino offers games from a range of suppliers including Rival Gaming, Saucify and Habanero.
 Vegas Crest also provides punters with the opportunity to play games that they most likely have not seen in the past from a developer known as Vista Gaming.

 While most Rival gaming casinos that we have come across in the past are available for play via downloadable software, Vegas Crest is a little different in that it only offers play online through your web browser.
 Nevertheless there is a very big selection of over 100 slot machines from Rival on the site.
 These include 5-reel video slots, 3-reel classics, and Rival's i-Slots which have interactive storylines that are revealed to you as you play.
 You also have the opportunity to win a six-figure progressive jackpot on one of the Rival jackpot slots: Money Magic, Strike Gold, Major Moolah, or 1,000,000 Reels B.C.
 Rival slot machines are colourful, varied, and fun to play, and certain games such as Scary Rich have the potential for some huge wins due to their very high variance bonus rounds.
-Vegas Crest also sports a collection of slots from Betsoft and Saucify.
-The Betsoft games in particular are visually impressive, featuring 3d rendered characters and animations.
-All in all there are over 350 games to choose from.
+Vegas Crest also sports a collection of slots from a number of other software providers - all in all there are over 700 games to choose from.

 The more interesting aspect to Vegas Crest is the set of games that are provided by Vista Gaming.
 This was the first time we had come across these games, and it is likely to be the same for you.
 Unless of course you have played in one of their bingo rooms before where the games are offered as "side games" for when people get bored of waiting for their balls to drop.
 It is always good to see new slots but it is fair to say that the slots from Vista Gaming won't win any design awards.
 The graphics are fairly simplistic, the sounds are repetitive, and the themes are all tried and tested many times before.
 They have Ancient Egypt covered with Sands of Egypt, pirates get a run in Princess of the Sea, the Wild West is once again visited in Wanted, and trademark lawyers will be in a frenzy when they see the familiarly spy-themed Games Bond.
 All in all, there are around 20 of these games, and while the quality is not high, you won't be complaining if you're winning.